Planes can no longer fly over Dixie Fire smoke plume

 Fires aren’t just affecting local residents.
 Smoke has spread over 1,000 miles, putting Denver, Colorado, and Salt Lake City, Utah, on the top 10 list of poor air quality and pollution in the world.

 The fire has also destroyed 873 businesses and homes and left three firefighters injured.
-So far no deaths have been reported but five people are missing from Plumas county.
+So far no deaths have been reported but five people are missing in Plumas County.

 The Dixie Fire is just 25 per cent contained, according to Cal Fire.
 Crews are working to try to prevent the fire from spreading farther east into California and Nevada.